as-sah/Hotel-Booking-Demand-Prediction/index.md

 ## I. Introduction

 #### Motivation
 We want to use historical hotel booking data to predict demand for specific week days.
 This could help hotel owners price their rooms for maximized ocupancy and increase their revenues.
-This effort is ment to help the hard hit hotel industry in times of corona.
+This effort is meant to help the hard hit hotel industry in times of COVID19.

-We hope to find out more about the booking behaviour of costumers throughout the year.
+By the end, we hope to find out more about the booking behaviour of customers throughout the year.
 In additon, we'd like to create some graphs about the general occupancy of hotels by weekday.

 ## II.
 Dataset